Daniel J. Frey

 Happy to have a family of every race, color, and gender, young and old.

-The seed that cast itself upon the hard ground will never grow.
+The seed that casts itself upon the hard ground will never grow.

 Hardened hearts…